ATRayas/Dice_Game/README.md

 # Dice_Game
 Simple website that utilizes JavaScript and was made by following a udemy course.

-Tech: HTML, CSS, jQuery, Node.js Year: 2019
+Tech: HTML, CSS, JavaScript Year: 2019

 Reload page to see who wins.
 Player 1: left Player 2: right